microsoft/wineryjs/docs/api/object-context.md

 ```

 ## Object Retrieval
 How to retrive an existing object is another dimension of the problem.
-Winery.js supports this functionality via `NamedObject`, which is an object associated with a global unique name.
+Winery.js supports this functionality via **Named Object**, which is an object associated with a global unique name.

-### Named Object
+### Named Objects
-`NamedObject` is created from `NamedObjectDefinition`, while `NamedObjectDefinition` can be specified from a plain JavaScript object or from JSON.
+Named objects are defined by interface `NamedObject`, which is created from `NamedObjectDefinition`. `NamedObjectDefinition` can be specified from a plain JavaScript object or from JSON.

 Both of them are defined in [`./lib/named-object.ts`](../../lib/named-object.ts):
 ```ts